orta/notes/js/why-typescript.md

 ### How TypeScript see its position in the Ecosystem

-TypeScript want's to be innovating in the type-system and editor tooling space.
+TypeScript wants to be innovating in the type-system and editor tooling space.
 We have one of the most expressive type systems in a mainstream programming language.

 When TypeScript was first created, the process for getting changes into JavaScript was _very_ different to today, and so there are a few features in TypeScript which realistically are the domain of TC39 but still around for backwards compatibility.
 These features may end up in JavaScript many years, and many iterations down the line in a way that means TypeScript has to maintain two separate versions of a particular language feature.